History of Mexico: Aztec Empire (1325–1521 CE)

-Aztec religion was based on the belief in the continual need for regular offering of human blood to keep their deities beneficent; to meet this need, the Aztec sacrificed thousands of people.
+Aztec religion was based on the belief in the continual need for regular offerings of human blood to keep their deities beneficent; to meet this need, the Aztecs sacrificed thousands of people.
 This belief is thought to have been common throughout the Nahuatl people.
-To acquire captives in times of peace, the Aztec resorted to a form of ritual warfare called flower war.
+To acquire captives in times of peace, the Aztecs resorted to ritual warfare called flower war.
 The Tlaxcalteca, among other Nahuatl nations, were forced into such wars.
+Though human sacrifice was common in Mesoamerica, the scale of human sacrifice under the Aztecs was likely unprecedented in the region.

-In 1428, the Aztec led a war against their rulers from the city of Azcapotzalco, which had subjugated most of the Valley of Mexico's peoples.
-The revolt was successful, and the Aztecs became the rulers of central Mexico as the leaders of the Triple Alliance.
+In 1428, the Aztecs led a war against their rulers from the city of Azcapotzalco, which had subjugated most of the Valley of Mexico's peoples.
+The revolt was successful, and the Aztecs became central Mexico's rulers as the Triple Alliance leaders.
 The alliance was composed of the city-states of Tenochtitlan, Texcoco, and Tlacopan.

-At their peak, 350,000 Aztec presided over a wealthy tribute-empire comprising 10 million people, almost half of Mexico's estimated population of 24 million.
-Their empire stretched from ocean to ocean, and extended into Central America.
+At their peak, 350,000 Aztecs presided over a wealthy tribute empire comprising 10 million people, almost half of Mexico's estimated population of 24 million.
+Their empire stretched from ocean to ocean and extended into Central America.
 The westward expansion of the empire was halted by a devastating military defeat at the hands of the Purepecha (who possessed weapons made of copper).
-The empire relied upon a system of taxation (of goods and services), which were collected through an elaborate bureaucracy of tax collectors, courts, civil servants, and local officials who were installed as loyalists to the Triple Alliance.
+The empire relied upon a system of taxation (of goods and services), which was collected through an elaborate bureaucracy of tax collectors, courts, civil servants, and local officials who were installed as loyalists to the Triple Alliance.

-By 1519, the Aztec capital, Mexico-Tenochtitlan, the site of modern-day Mexico City, was one of the largest cities in the world, with an estimated population between 200,000 and 300,000.
+By 1519, the Aztec capital, Tenochtitlan, the site of modern-day Mexico City, was one of the largest cities in the world, with an estimated population between 200,000 and 300,000.